Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Evaluating LLM Performance for Cross-Country Annotation of Negative Campaigning

 Centrally, classification performance remains consistent across all languages without requiring language-specific adjustments (see Table \ref{tab:klinger2}).
 Compared to the data manually coded by native speakers, the model achieved a weighted F1 of at least .90 and Brennan-Prediger coefficient of at least .80 for all languages except Hungarian (weighted F1 = .89, BP = .76).
+This is consistent with research showing that Hungarian is particularly challenging for LLMs, possibly because it does not belong to the Indo-European language family \parencite{yang2025openhueval}.
 The smaller model again performed comparably to the full model, consistent with the US Senate results.

-These results demonstrate that, with appropriate prompting, LLMs can match or even outperform both human coders and conventional machine learning techniques.
-The model moreover maintained consistent performance across all languages when evaluated against native speakers, suggesting the possibility of using it to produce data for comparative research. \citeauthor{klingerAreCampaignsGetting2023}'s (\citeyear{klingerAreCampaignsGetting2023}) more elaborate and stricter definition proved more challenging for both human coders and the LLM, but the LLM still achieves high performance.
+These results demonstrate that, with appropriate prompting, LLMs can achieve levels of agreement with human coding comparable to those observed in existing manually coded datasets, and outperform conventional machine learning techniques.
+The model moreover maintained consistent performance across all languages when evaluated against native speakers, suggesting the possibility of using it to produce data for comparative research.
+The more elaborate and stricter definition used by \textcite{klingerAreCampaignsGetting2023} proved more challenging for both human coders and the LLM, but the LLM still achieves high performance.

-These findings carry significant implications for the study of negative campaigning and, more broadly, for comparative research in political communication.
+These findings have relevant implications for the study of negative campaigning and, more broadly, for comparative research in political communication.
 The ability of LLMs to reliably identify nuanced concepts in textual data across multiple languages opens new possibilities for large-scale, cross-national analysis that were previously out of reach due to methodological and resource constraints.
-Building on the demonstrated accuracy of LLM-based classification, we now turn to applying this method in a large-scale empirical study of negative campaigning on Twitter across 19 European countries.